Foshan YiWeiXin Technology Co.,Ltd.

 Automotive:

-• Interior Components: Buttons with molded-in graphics, dashboard elements with soft-touch surfaces, dual-color trim pieces.
+• Interior Components: Buttons with molded-in graphics, dashboard elements with soft-touch surfaces, and dual-color trim pieces.

 • Exterior Components: Taillight housings, weather seals.